-2 Units in each of Preliminary and HSC Board Developed Course (Category B) This subject has an optional HSC Examination.
+2 Units in each of Preliminary and HSC Board Developed Course This subject has an optional HSC Examination.
 Students wanting an ATAR must sit the examination.
-Cannot be combined with Mathematics Standard 1 or other Cat B subjects if being used for ATAR purposes.

 English Studies is designed for students to refine their skills and consolidate their English literacy skills to enhance their personal, social, educational and vocational lives.
 It is a course for students who wish to be awarded a Higher School Certificate but who are seeking an alternative to the English Standard course.